 Any bequest to The Kennedy Center is deeply appreciated.
 An unrestricted bequest permits The Kennedy Center to strategically direct your gift where it's most needed.
 While needs change, The Kennedy Center's commitment to provide the best programs and services for the individuals we serve is constant and secure.
 You can rely on that.

 You may make a bequest to The Kennedy Center by preparing a new will or adding a codicil to your existing will.
 To assure that your specific intentions are carried out, wills and codicils should be prepared by, or with the advice of, your attorney.
 Should you decide to make a bequest to The Kennedy Center, please let us know so we may include you in our Legacy Society and, with your permission, include your name in future Endowment Fund listings.

-To learn more about bequests and planned giving, please contact The Kennedy Center Vice President of Development at 203.365.8522, ext.
-229 or email.
+To learn more about bequests and planned giving, please contact The Kennedy Center Director of Development and Donor Relations at 203.365.8522, ext.
+2049 or email.